thenigin-muk/purview-muk/docs/it-admins/core-concepts/rest-api-guide.md

 - Save the JSON as a file in a SharePoint document library.
 - Process the data and insert relevant fields into a SharePoint list.

-## Appendix D: Python Script for Cleaning Up and Formatting JSON for Graph API